littlesi789/Music_Player_Arduino_SDCard/README.md

 You can also find this library (.zip) in [*lib/ folder*](https://github.com/littlesi789/Music_Player_Arduino_SDCard/tree/master/lib).

-The code ([player.ino](https://github.com/littlesi789/Music_Player_Arduino_SDCard/blob/master/player/player.ino)) is modified based on the example code.
+The code used for this project ([player.ino](https://github.com/littlesi789/Music_Player_Arduino_SDCard/blob/master/player/player.ino)) is modified based on the example code.

+The Aduio files supported should be:
+..* Foramt: WAV files,
+..* Bit Resolution: 8-bit,
+..* Sampling Rate: 8-32khz Sample Rate,
+..* Audio Channels: mono.

 Pins and Wiring Diagrams
 --------
 The library pre-defined the pin used for data transfer with the SD card.